 The MogoCard and Stack Prepaid Mastercard have tons of great features.

 MogoCard and Stack Prepaid Mastercard both allow you to track your spending in real-time.
-Both charge no monthly fee and have a mobile app to manage your cards.
+Both have a mobile app to manage your cards.

 Both cards will show your total balance, notifications of transactions and changes in spending habits.

 MogoCard and Stack Prepaid Mastercard are the ideal cards for anyone who’s looking to spend in a smart way.

 That being said, there is some difference between the two cards.
 One obvious difference is that MogoCard is a prepaid Visa card while the Stack Prepaid Mastercard is a prepaid Mastercard.

 While MogoCard doesn’t charge monthly fees, Stack Prepaid Mastercard charges a $7.99 monthly fee.